-Language: While generally associated with Java, XP itself does not prescribe any particular language, and we might thus use any model-based formalism appropriate for a given application domain.
+- Language: While generally associated with Java, XP itself does not prescribe any particular language, and we might thus use any model-based formalism appropriate for a given application domain.
+Furthermore, we do not exclude classical languages from model-based development (in the context of aspect oriented programming we will, however, argue that general purpose languages are difficult to handle in terms of correctness).
 XP clearly is code centered.
 However, since we advocate the use of operational models not only for documentation purposes, in this context there is no qualitative difference between using a low level and a high level language.
-One of our main points, the restriction of general purpose languages, is orthogonal to this aspect.

-Testing: One of the core ideas of XP is to continually test the system under development.
+One of our main points, the restriction of general purpose languages, is orthogonal to this aspect. - Testing: One of the core ideas of XP is to continually test the system under development.
 In fact, test cases are the only formal means of specification.
-Incorporating explicit process activities for testing and implementation steps does by no means contradict the principles of XP nor those of model-based development.

-Refactoring: The activity of refactoring is a common technique in incremental processes like XP.
+Incorporating explicit process activities for testing and implementation steps does by no means contradict the principles of XP nor those of model-based development. - Refactoring: The activity of refactoring [4] is a common technique in incremental processes like XP.
 Refactoring is the activity of restructuring an artifact (code) without altering its behavior.
 Within the model-based approach, these refactoring steps may well be incorporated in the process model as explicit process activities as well.

 Augmenting agile approaches like XP by model-based constructs is likely to pay off.
 Firstly, if one accepts domain specific languages to be a good choice, then it is a good choice for agile methods as well.
+Remember that the explicit existence of product and process models does not mean they are visible to the user.
+Rather, the contrary is desirable.
 Secondly, every automatic approach to test case generation clearly requires a clear and explicit understanding of the semantics of the language that is used.
-Thirdly, refactoring relies on behavioral equivalence: An explicit semantics must thus complement the intuitive notion when building, for instance, safety critical systems.
+Thirdly, refactoring relies on behavioral equivalence, and behavior is always dependent on an observer: is execution time part of the behavior or not?
+An explicit semantics must thus complement the intuitive notion when building, for instance, safety critical systems.
 The definition or automatic generation of test cases for checking behavioral equivalence of the system with its refactored counterpart obviously requires this semantics as well.
-Assigning explicit meaning to the language the XP engineers employ would thus result in an explicit system model which could be linked to the refactoring patterns in the process model.
+Assigning explicit meaning to the language the XP engineers deploy would thus result in an explicit system model which could be linked to the refactoring patterns in the process model.